bilalmkhan/bilalmkhan.github.io/about-me.md

 #### [Using BigQuery and Google Data Studio to Analyze How the Pandemic Affected Toronto Bike Share](https://bilalmkhan.github.io/toronto-bike-share-covid-bigquery-datastudio/)
-I used Google Data Studio with BigQuery as data source to compare Bike Share Toronto ridership patterns between 2019 and 2020, showing how the pandemic has affected bikeshare usage in Toronto.
+I used Google Data Studio with BigQuery as data source to compare Bike Share Toronto ridership patterns between 2019 and 2020, showing how the pandemic has affected bikeshare usage in Toronto.<br/>
 [[BlogPost]](https://bilalmkhan.github.io/toronto-bike-share-covid-bigquery-datastudio/)

 #### [Analyzing Bike Share Toronto Ridership Data with Tableau](https://bilalmkhan.github.io/analyzing-toronto-bike-share-data-with-tableau/)